nwtime/ntpwww/content/en/ntpfaq/NTP-s-trbl-general.md

 Changing the value of `tick` is considered an obsolete technology by [Professor David L. Mills](mailto:mills@udel.edu), and the `tickadj` utility will probably be missing in future releases of the NTP software.
 Even now the latest kernel clock model silently resets the values of `tick` to the default value when a PPS signal is detected.

 With this new strategy clock errors of up to 500 PPM can be corrected by the kernel clock machinery.
-Severely broken machines that really needed `tickadj` either should be running no NTP or an older version of the software.
+Severely broken machines that really need `tickadj` should probably not run NTP.

 * * *

-#### 8.2.7.
-Incompatibilities

-#### 8.2.7.1.
-How do I set the precision?
+#### 8.2.6.2 How do I set the precision?

-New implementations of NTP determine the precision automatically, and do not allow setting it.
+New implementations of NTP determine the precision automatically and do not allow setting it.
 This is a great benefit as you do not have to determine the value prior to setting it.

-The statement above is valid for the system clock and should also be valid for the reference clock drivers.
+This is valid for the system clock and for reference clock drivers.

 * * *

-#### 8.2.8.
-Other

-#### 8.2.8.1.ntpd periodically opens a dial-out connection.
+#### 8.2.6.3 ntpd periodically opens a dial-out connection.
 Can I avoid that?

 Originally NTP has not been designed with dial-up connections in mind.
 Therefore it does not care very much about when to send out packets.